mikke89/RmlUi/readme.md

 ## Conformance

-RmlUi aims to support the most common and familar features from HTML and CSS, while keeping the library light and performant.
+RmlUi aims to support the most common and familiar features from HTML and CSS, while keeping the library light and performant.
 We do not aim to be fully compliant with CSS or HTML, in particular when it conflicts with lightness and performance.
 Users are generally expected to author documents specifically for RmlUi, but any experience and skills from web design should be transferable.

 RmlUi supports most of CSS2 with some CSS3 features such as